 A digest is a small value generated by a hash function from a whole message.
 Ideally, a digest is quick to calculate, irreversible, and unpredictable, and therefore indicates whether someone has tampered with a given message.

 A digest can be used to perform several tasks:

 - in non-cryptographic applications (e.g., the index of hash tables, or a fingerprint used to detect duplicate data or to uniquely identify files)

 - verify message integrity (a tampered message will have a different hash)

-- store passwords so that they can be retrieved, but still checked (To do this securely, you also need to salt the password.)
+- store passwords so that they can't be retrieved, but can still be checked (To do this securely, you also need to salt the password.)

 - generate pseudo-random numbers

 It is critical to choose the proper hash function for your use case to avoid collisions and predictability.